redhat-cip/software-factory/docs/deploy.rst

 Software Factory installation introduction
 -----------------------------------------

-SF is designed to be installed on an OpenStack Cloud platform that embed Heat and Neutron.
+SF is designed to be installed on an OpenStack Cloud platform that embeds Heat and Neutron.
 The installation is performed using Heat.
 Basically you should just source your .openrc and setup a configuration file before starting the start script.